brianom95/brianom95.github.io/_posts/2023-08-11-mourne-seven-sevens.md

     <img width="400" src="/images/mourne10.webp">
 </p>

 I couldn't be happier with how the race went.
 There was great food and drinks at the finish line, where I sat and talked with others about the sun, wind and steepness.
 I especially bonded with the few others who had ran with poles, making everyone jealous as we pushed ourselves up each climb.
 This day gave me a real appreciation for the difficulty of mountain running compared to ordinary trails, and my need for knee support on rough terrain.
-I was scheduled to double the distance in a months time at the [Seven Sisters Skyline in Donegal](donegal-seven-sisters).
-That race was fresh on my my mind as I drove away, proud in what I'd done but nervously wondering what that day would bring.
+I was scheduled to double the distance in a months time at the [Seven Sisters Ultramarathon](donegal-seven-sisters).
+That race was fresh on my mind as I drove away, proud in what I'd done but nervously wondering what that day would bring.